andrewsinelnikov/MERNSnippet-How-To/task24/README.md

 > [**Reducer**](https://redux.js.org/tutorials/fundamentals/part-3-state-actions-reducers#writing-reducers) is a function that returns a new state based on the current `state` and [`action`](https://github.com/andrewsinelnikov/MERNSnippet-How-To/blob/main/task23/README.md) arguments<br />

 ### Description
-An app shoud has only one reducer function.
+An app should has only one reducer function.
 That root reducer we pass to the [`store`](https://github.com/andrewsinelnikov/MERNSnippet-How-To/blob/main/task22/README.md).<br />
 This tutorial will teach you how to define reducer <br /> https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax <br />
 ### Step 1